 - Outskirts – When planning a trip to one of the small cities and towns, try looking at hotels just slightly on the outskirts.
 Local buses are convenient and inexpensive so booking hotels on the outskirts of towns may work out quite a bit cheaper.

 - Caravans – Think of an RV – but smaller.
-In the UK, Caravans are popular for those wanting to park up in the coast or in national parks.
-Caravan Parks are cheap and often offer restaurants, cafes, bars and even performances.
+In the UK, Caravans are popular for those wanting to park up on the coast or in national parks.
+Caravan Parks are cheap and often offer restaurants, cafes, bars, and even performances.
 There are lots of websites that allow you to search for the perfect Caravan for your trip.

 - Camp in a garden – That sounds crazy, right?
-Camp in My Garden offers travellers a place to set up a tent or park a caravan in the homes of locals.
+Camp in My Garden offers travelers a place to set up a tent or park a caravan in the homes of locals.

 - Guest Houses – Cheaper than hotels but often with a lot more character, Guest Houses offer cheaper options yet still offer similar amenities.

 - Do your research – There are some amazing, cheap hotels around the UK.
-Do your research – use TripAdvisor, booking.com and Air B’n’B to help you choose the perfect place to stay.
+Do some proper research, using TripAdvisor, booking.com and Air B’n’B to help you choose the perfect place to stay.
+But also use cozycozy to find cheap accommodation options and check out the deals on Agoda.

 - English Heritage Pass – If you intend to visit some of the historical sites around the UK, you can save money on all the entrance fees and ticket costs by purchasing English Heritage Pass.
 There is a yearly fee but if you are here for some time, it may be worth the price.